thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

   - Pre-requisite: The administrator-view deliverable item from this deliverable document must be completed.

+  - Additional information: This could be broken down into tasks regarding specific flows for showing the use of specific features.

 - [ ] Create frame-by-frame flows of convenors performing current and new features using the new convenor-view design.